foss-for-synopsys-dwc-arc-processors/documentation/docs/toolchain/arc-classic/libs/iot/embarc-bsp.md

 ## Overview

-The embARC Board Support Package (BSP) for DesignWare® ARC® EM Starter Kit (EMSK) is a software distribution aimed at facilitating the development and evaluation of embedded systems based on ARCv2 processors.
+The embARC Board Support Package (BSP) for MIPS ARC EM Starter Kit (EMSK) is a software distribution aimed at facilitating the development and evaluation of embedded systems based on ARCv2 processors.